Physics Jobs at Medical College of Wisconsin with Visa Sponsorship

 Which visa types are commonly used for Physics roles at Medical College of Wisconsin?

-Medical College of Wisconsin sponsors a range of visa categories for Physics professionals, including H-1B, TN for Canadian and Mexican nationals, and F-1 OPT or CPT for students in eligible programs.
+Medical College of Wisconsin sponsors a range of visa categories for Physics professionals, including H-1B, TN visa for Canadian and Mexican nationals, and F-1 OPT or CPT for students in eligible programs.
 For longer-term pathways, the institution also supports EB-2 and EB-3 employment-based Green Card sponsorship, which is common for clinical and research physicists who intend to remain with the institution beyond the initial visa period.

 What qualifications are expected for Physics positions at Medical College of Wisconsin?